-Sean Iyer is an Executive Vice President with Compass Lexecon and leads work in high-stakes litigation in intellectual property, antitrust and competition, consumer fraud and product liability, and other complex commercial disputes.
-Prior to joining Compass Lexecon, he headed Cornerstone Research’s national intellectual property practice.
-He has broad subject matter expertise in applied economics, pricing, damages, surveys, and market research methods.
+Sean is an Executive Vice President with Compass Lexecon and works in high-stakes litigation in antitrust and competition, intellectual property, consumer fraud and product liability, and other complex commercial disputes.
+Prior to joining Compass Lexecon, he headed Cornerstone Research’s national intellectual property practice and developed that practice.
+He has broad subject matter expertise in applied economics, pricing, damages, survey methodology, and market research methods.

 His antitrust experience covers analysis of class certification and merits in monopolization, price-fixing, and exclusive-dealing claims matters and in cases involving brand-generic settlements, and allegations of sham litigation.
 As a consultant, Sean has particular expertise in online advertising, social media, and privacy.
 He has worked on several large matters that stand at the interface between marketing, high technology, and the law.
 He also consults on competition issues arising from the assertion of standard-essential patents (SEPs) and fair, reasonable, and non-discriminatory (FRAND) commitments and terms.